Jackson Hinkle & Jake Rybcyzk

-As a member of the San Clemente City Council, I would use my position to do what others have failed to accomplish in the past; ensure a long-term solution to safely move and store the high-level radioactive waste at San Onofre.
+San Clemente has an opportunity to be a leader in the movement for safe, clean nuclear energy.
+As members of the San Clemente City Council, we will use our positions to do what others have failed to accomplish in the past: ensure a safe, long-term solution to the radioactive waste at San Onofre.

 Uniting To End Homelessness

-As a coastal community, San Clemente is already beginning to feel the effects of climate change and increased pollution.
-Rising sea levels and littered beaches pose an immense threat to our city’s tourism, housing market, and local businesses.
-If elected, I will make it my mission to implement modern solutions to our city’s worsening environmental issues.
+As a coastal community, San Clemente is already beginning to feel the damaging effects of climate change and increased pollution.
+Rising sea levels and littered beaches pose an immense threat to our city’s tourism, housing market, local businesses, and nuclear waste that is being insufficiently stored at San Onofre.

 There is currently a lawsuit under submission regarding the zoning requirements for a hospital with emergency services in San Clemente.
 The decision of this case could be released any day.
 Unfortunately, even if the lawsuit is decided in favor of our city, we will not instantaneously be granted a new hospital.

-In a democracy, it is every citizen’s duty to vote, and the first step in achieving this is by encouraging voter registration.
-One way in which we could streamline the voter registration process is by enacting a simple ordinance that would require landlords to provide information on voter registration and a registration form to new tenants.
-Whenever people move, they need to register to vote or update their preexisting voter registration.
-This ordinance would not only prove to be beneficial for new residents of San Clemente, but also longtime residents who may be moving to a new location.
+In a democracy, it is every citizen’s duty to vote, and the first step in achieving this is to encourage everyone to register and to keep their voter registration info up to date.
+One way in which we could streamline this process is by enacting a simple ordinance requiring landlords to provide information on voter registration to new tenants, along with a registration form.
+Whenever people move, they need to register to vote or update their preexisting voter registration — this would make it simple and convenient.
+This ordinance would not only prove beneficial for new residents of San Clemente, but also longtime residents who may be moving to a new location.